 - This methodology is suitable for big projects with a guarantee of success.

-- Its five-step process of development helps in accelerating software projects with ease.
+- Its five-step process of development helps in accelerating software delivery with ease.

 - FDD supports multiple teams working in parallel.